The Adventures Never Stop

 To me, rewilding is no longer means “surviving the collapse,” but a lifelong adventure of culture building.
 One after another, these adventures create a bigger adventure that equals a lifetime of lessons learned, skills acquired and alliances made (or broken).
 I have never fit into the rigidity of schooling, even in the schools I wanted to be in.
 That is why I have decided to say fuck the programs and go with my own.
 There are three principles that guide my learning; curiosity, adventure and relationships.
 As long as I have those I will reach my destination.
 Let’s get this party started.

-6 Comments on “The Adventures Never Stop”
+6 responses to “The Adventures Never Stop”

-1. ‘Our planet is facing the greatest problems it’s ever faced.
+‘Our planet is facing the greatest problems it’s ever faced.
 Ever.
 So whatever you do, don’t be bored.’ – Waking Life

 The principles of curiousity adventure and relationships are quite important.
 Just like dioxin builds up in body fat, a poisonous mindset roots itself in the bogged down, idle, and rotund mind.